lulzzz/documentation-1/docs/category/04_install_cert_mgr.md

 ClusterIssuers represent a certificate authority from which signed x509 certificates can be obtained.
 You will need at least one ClusterIssuer in order to begin issuing certificates within your cluster.
 We will use 'Let's Encrypt' as our Cluster Issuer.
 Cluster Issuers do not belong to a single namespace and can be referenced by Certificate resources from multiple different namespaces.

 Create a file called 'cluster-issuer.yaml' and add the following code.
-Replace the <<place holder text>> with your email address.
+Replace the [placeholder] text with your email address.

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1